Financial-Times/n-express/README.md

 Passed in to `require('@financial-times/n-express')(options)`, these (Booleans defaulting to false unless otherwise stated) turn on various optional features
 - `withFlags` - decorates each request with feature flags as `res.locals.flags`
 - `withHandlebars` - adds handlebars as the rendering engine
-- `withNavigation` - adds a data model for the navigation to each request
+- `withNavigation` - adds a data model for the navigation to each request (see below)
+- `withNavigationHierarchy` - adds additional data to the navigation model concerning the current page's ancestors and children
 - `withAnonMiddleware` - sets the user's signed in state in the data model, and varies the response accordingly
 - `withBackendAuthentication` - will reject requests not decorated with an `FT-Next-Backend-Key`. *Must be true for any apps accessed via our CDN and router*
 - `withRequestTracing` - enables additional instrumentation of requests and responses to track performance